tprasadtp/protonvpn-docker/README.md

 - By default unit will load environment variables from files ending with `.env` extension from `/etc/protonwire/`.
 This is done by systemd not the unit executable/user.
 See `EnvironmentFile` in [systemd.exec(5)][] for more info.

-- If [`systemd-creds`][systemd-creds] is available (requires systemd version 250 or above), you can use [drop-in][] units to supply credentials. see [this](https://systemd.io/CREDENTIALS/) for more info.
+- If [`systemd-creds`][systemd-creds] is available (requires systemd version 250 or above),  use [drop-in][] units to supply credentials. see [this](https://systemd.io/CREDENTIALS/) for more info.

-- If `systemd-creds` is not available, you can save key to in `/etc/protonwire/wireguard-private-key` or one of the search paths.
+- If `systemd-creds` is not available, save key to in `/etc/protonwire/wireguard-private-key` or one of the search paths.

     - Create `/etc/protonwire` if it does not exist
         ```bash
         sudo mkdir -p /etc/protonwire
         ```
-    - Create private key file, alternatively you can copy existing key file to this location.
+    - Create private key file, alternatively copy existing key file to this location.
         ```bash
         systemd-ask-password | sudo tee -a /etc/protonwire/private-key
         ```